yaboiteedoh/tsql-yaboiteedoh/README.md

 *0.2.0 (planned)*
 - expanded data types and parameters
+- config validation

+*0.3.0 (planned)*
+- Hidden columns which will not appear on the dataclass object
 - More robust and customizable version control system
-- Hidden columns which will not appear on the dataclass object

-*0.3.0 (planned)*
+*0.4.0 (planned)*
 - Join tables